 Across the pond in the United Kingdom, the Medicines Act of 1968 allows poppers to be sold, but only as products for non-human consumption.

-In Canada, poppers have been banned since 2013.
+In Canada, the selling of poppers without a prescription has been banned since 2013.
 But thanks to the interwebs, you can still order poppers on several websites.
 Health Canada, the federal agency responsible for informing & implementing health policy, has strongly come out against the recreational use of poppers.